Pointwise bounds on confined states in non-relativistic QED: Introduction

-for the wave function $\psi:\R^{3N}\to \HH'$ with $|\psi(x)|$ the norm of $\psi(x)\in\HH'$, $\HH'$ being the tensor product of spin and Fock space \cite{G}.
-The rate of decay, $\beta>0$, is explicit and depends on the difference between ionization threshold and upper bound on the energy distribution of $\psi$.
-One expects that \eqref{L2-decay} implies the corresponding \emph{pointwise} decay at the same rate, at least if $\psi$ is an eigenvector, but a general result of this type is not yet known, see \cite{Hiro2019,HiHi2010}.
-In this paper we provide such a result.
+for the wave function $\psi:\R^{3N}\to \HH'$ with $|\psi(x)|$ the norm of $\psi(x)\in\HH'$, $\HH'$ being the tensor product of spin and Fock space \cite{MS10,BFS98,G,Panati2009}.
+The rate of decay, $\beta>0$, is explicit and depends on the difference between ionization threshold and least upper bound on the energy distribution of $\psi$.
+Statement \eqref{L2-decay} is called an $L^2$-exponential bound for $\psi$.